Ahmad-GitOps-DevOps/onlineTemplate/soarQube-Installation/READme.md

         </properties>
 Comment

-#If needed go to pom.htmal > properties and edit/change password,IP, or Port number
+#If needed go to pom.xml > properties and edit/change password,IP, or Port number
 <<Commnet

   <properties>